 In the Last Frontier, hockey is king, and these days Alaskans have gladly perched the Alaska Aces of the ECHL on the throne.
 The Boys in Blue have raised two Kelly Cup championship banners at Sullivan Arena since 2006, and own the second-most postseason victories (76) among the 23 teams in the league.
 The Aces share the facilities with the University of Alaska-Anchorage Seawolves of the WCHA.

 In addition to sports entertainment, the Sullivan Arena is also home to annual trade shows, the state high school basketball tournament, concerts, high school, and university graduations, and the occasional World Wresting Entertainment spectacle.
 According to SMG, the company that manages Sullivan Arena, the arena averages more than 500,000 in attendance every year.

 Food & Beverage 3

-Losing seasons aren’t the only problems for the Seawolves – they also have trouble drawing more students than old timers to watch their games.
+Losing seasons aren’t the only problem for the Seawolves – they also have trouble drawing more students than old-timers to watch their games.
 Many have said the problem stems from the fact that the team plays three miles off campus.
 The Seawolves ranked among the bottom in WCHA attendance, averaging 2,729 fans during the 2012-13 season.
 The Aces, meanwhile, drew 4,247 per game to rank second in ECHL attendance during the 2012-13 campaign.

 Located on 16th Avenue between the one-way streets of Gambell Street and A Street, Sullivan Arena and its available parking ($6) always depends on the event.
 Going to a Seawolves game?
 Expect plenty of open spots.
 Going to watch the Aces or a concert?
 Get there early, especially during the spring and fall when multiple venues in the Chester Creek Sports Complex are being utilized.